opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 <a href="http://heather.cs.ucdavis.edu/artofml/draft.pdf"><img alt="The Art of Machine Learning" src="https://editorialia.com/wp-content/uploads/2020/06/the-art-of-machine-learning-algorithms-data-r.jpg" width="450"></a>

 Why is this book different from all other machine learning (ML) books?
 There are many great books out there, of course, but none really empowers the reader to use ML effectively in real-world problems.
-In a short 239 pages, professor Matloff gives a reasonable introduction.
+In a short 239 pages, professor Matloff gives a reasonable introduction to the topic.

 ----